LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 be members of the LLNL GitHub organization and have two-factor authentication enabled on their GitHub accounts to automatically mirror a GitHub repo and trigger GitLab CI functionality from GitHub.
-For compliant LLNL GitHub projects, auto-mirroring of the GitHub repo on LC GitLab is done when changes are pushed to PRs for branches in the RAJA repo, but not for PRs for a branch on a fork of the repo.
-An alternative procedure we use to handle this is described in :ref:`contributing-label`.
+For compliant LLNL GitHub projects, such as RAJA, auto-mirroring of the GitHub repo on LC GitLab is done when changes are pushed to PR branches in the RAJA GitHub project. **GitLab CI will not run for a PR branch on a fork of the RAJA repo.
+We manually manage this using the procedure described in :ref:`contributing-label`.
 If you have access to LC platforms, you can learn more about `LC GitLab mirroring <https://lc.llnl.gov/confluence/pages/viewpage.action?pageId=662832265>`_.

+.. _gitlab_ci_workflow-label:

 GitLab CI (LC) Testing Workflow
 --------------------------------------